molokov/cartridge-pinpayments/README.md

 PIN payments integration for mezzanine/cartridge

-See http://pin.net.au for PIN Payments home page.
+See https://pinpayments.com/ for PIN Payments home page.

 ## Requirements:

-* Mezzanine 4.2.0 or later
+* Mezzanine 5.0.0a1 or later
-* Cartridge 0.12.0 or later
+* Cartridge 1.0.0a1 or later (from https://github.com/fermorltd/cartridge/tree/2.2-compat )
 * django-pinpayments 1.0.11 or later ( https://github.com/RossP/django-pinpayments/ )
-* Django 1.10 or later
+* Django 2.2

 ## Installation:
 Working in your project's virtual environment: